 Configuring Vite SSR with Express and Node.js

-Prerequisites & Reproducible Project Structure
+Prerequisites & Reproducible Setup

-Establish a strict directory layout separating src/client and src/server.
-This isolation prevents accidental cross-environment imports and clarifies the build target for Rollup.
-Ensure your root package.json contains "type": "module" to align with Vite’s native ESM output and Node.js 18+ resolver behavior.
+Use a strict layout separating src/client from src/server so cross-environment imports are obvious and Rollup’s build target is unambiguous.
+Set "type": "module" in package.json to align with Vite’s ESM output and Node 20+ resolver behavior.

 npm install express vite @vitejs/plugin-react